glebzlat/Polygen/docs/docs/language-reference.md

 - `\nn` and `\nnn` octal character code
 - `\uXXXX` UNICODE character

-Escaped quote marks is used in case when the type of the quote mark matches the type of opening and closing marks: `'my message: \'hello\''`, `"my message: \"hello\""`.
+Escaped quote marks are used in case where the type of quote mark matches the type of opening and closing marks: `'my message: \'hello\''`, `"my message: \"hello\""`.